 Now that you understand the many uses of planters outdoors to define and enhance your space – here are our top recommendations for how to select your outdoor planters.

 Outdoor planters come in many different materials with different looks and benefits:

-Fiberglass planters are versatile, lightweight and can mimic the look of wood, stone or terra cotta.
+Fiberglass planters are versatile, and lightweight and can mimic the look of wood, stone, or terra cotta.
 No matter what look you are going for from traditional to ultra-modern, there’s a fiberglass planter out there to fit your needs.

-For the look of stone without the weight we recommend Fiberstone planters by Pottery Pots – a combination of fiberglass and ground stone which gives a natural, textured look.
+For the look of stone without the weight, we recommend Fiberstone planters by Pottery Pots – a combination of fiberglass and ground stone that gives a natural, textured look.

 Teak planters are your best bet if you want the natural look of wood.
 This durable species can stand up to damp and cold conditions without rotting like other less hardy wood species.

 When selecting planters to define spaces follow these basic rules on shape and size: